ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 2. Receive bytes with the [`readBytesUntil`](https://www.arduino.cc/en/Serial/ReadBytesUntil) method of the `Serial` object.
 This approach leads to transfer one extra terminator byte, which signals about the command end.

 3. Read bytes with the `read` command of the `Serial` object.
-This approach allows to detect an action type and a command length after receiving the second byte.
+This approach allows us to detect an action code and a command length after receiving the second byte.
 But this way is less reliable comparing to receiving an array of bytes,

 This is a control script with the [`ControlKeyboardMouse.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboardMouse.au3) name:
 ```AutoIt